chiefengineer/Git-How-To/docs/chapters/FunWithGitBranching.md

 ### A bit of fun with git branching

+  1. Still working from the command prompt you opened earlier, we will presume
-  1. We will presume that the repository created via the above process still
+      that the repository created via the above process still exists.
+If not,
-      exists.
-If not, please go re-create it.
+      please go re-create it.
       Go ahead and create the "TestFile.txt" file or whatever you used before.
       Commit it to the "main" branch - this is what happens when you do a
       "commit" without changing branches - the default, first-created "branch"